 Bourdieu and Passeron make every effort to debunk any notion that the school can be a vehicle of social transformation.
 Their critique of Freire would focus on his failure to see the broader importance of class domination within which schooling takes place and how the pedagogy of the oppressed leaves that domination unchanged.
-Moreover, Bourdieu and

-Passeron would be very sceptical that members of the dominant class could ever leave their habitus behind when they turn to the peasantry or that the habitus of the peasantry could be transformed.
+Moreover, Bourdieu and Passeron would be very skeptical that members of the dominant class could ever leave their habitus behind when they engage the peasantry or that the habitus of the peasantry could be transformed.

-Recognising Bourdieu and Passeron's critique of the 'pedagogy of the oppressed', namely the penetration of capitalist culture, Gramsci would call for the common school as part of a war of position in civil society, forging intellectuals who are equally at home with legitimate culture and the culture of the dominated class.
+Recognizing Bourdieu and Passeron's critique of the "pedagogy of the oppressed," namely the penetration of capitalist culture, Gramsci would call for the common school as part of a war of position in civil society, forging intellectuals who are equally at home with legitimate culture as they are with the culture of the dominated class.
 Gramsci himself, even when in prison, never lost touch with his rural family and his working-class associates.
-But that did not prevent him from being steeped in the dominant Italian culture, so that much of the Prison Notebooks can be seen as a dialogue with Croce, Gentile, Pirandello, Machiavelli and others.
-This idea of deploying dominant culture against the dominant classes is a familiar aspect of South African history.
-African nationalist leaders such as Mandela and Tambo were in no way deceived by their missionary education, but used it as a sort of 'common school' that armed them for the struggle against apartheid.
-Interestingly, Robben Island became known as a 'university of struggle', a school to so many of the leaders of the anti-apartheid movement.
+But that did not prevent him from being steeped in the dominant Italian culture, so that much of the Prison Notebooks can be seen as a dialogue with Benedetto Croce, Giovanni Gentile, Luigi Pirandello, Machiavelli, and others.
+South Africa provides an interesting example of schools imparting a dominant culture that is then deployed against the dominant classes.
+Nationalist leaders such as Mandela and Tambo were in no way deceived by their missionary education, but it became a sort of "common school" that armed them for the struggle against apartheid.
+Interestingly, Robben Island was known as a "university of struggle," a school for so many of the leaders of the anti-apartheid movement.

-Gramsci also understood that you cannot extricate schooling from broader historical processes.
+Gramsci understood that you cannot extricate schooling from broader historical processes.
 The fight for the common school was part of a fight for the broader transformation of society.
 Again, this is not a strange idea in South Africa, where schools and universities have been at the forefront of the transformation of society.
-The Soweto rebellion was organised against the dominant culture and became a catalyst in the struggles to overthrow apartheid.
+The Soweto rebellion was organized against the dominant culture and became a catalyst in the struggles to overthrow apartheid.
 Even if Bourdieu and Passeron would make colonial societies an exception, we only have to turn to May 1968 to see the ways in which French students could be a force for social change and challenge the existing order.
+The same can be said of the US student movements of that era.

-It is fascinating to note that neither in Reproduction, which appeared in 1970, nor in the epilogue to The Inheritors, written in 1979, do Bourdieu and Passeron refer to May 1968.
+It is worth noting that neither Reproduction, which appeared in 1970, nor the epilogue to the English translation of The Inheritors, written in 1979, refers to the French student uprising.
 For all the talk of the devaluation of credentials and the bamboozling of a generation in the original text of 1964, this epilogue seeks to show how student frustration was accommodated and class reproduction secured.
-Only in Homo Academicus, written in 1984, does Bourdieu address the student revolt, relying on the same framework of the devaluation of credentials, and the mismatch of objective chances and subjective expectations, opportunities and aspirations, while downplaying the self-understanding of the participants and the ideologies that galvanised the rebellion.
+Only in Homo Academicus, written in 1984, does Bourdieu address the student revolt, relying on the same framework of the devaluation of credentials and the mismatch of objective chances and subjective expectations, opportunities, and aspirations, while downplaying the self-understanding of the participants and the ideologies that galvanized the rebellion.
 Still, finally, there is an attempt at studying the place of education in what was the unfolding crisis of French society.